 Vision

 The vision of the Lupus and Allied Diseases Association, Inc., is to improve access to care and quality of life by wielding the patient voice as a catalyst to advance innovative advocacy, education, awareness and biomedical research initiatives that will identify causes, and discover better diagnostics, superior treatments, and cures.
-As a passion-driven, patient-focused charity led by individuals with lupus and allied diseases and their loved ones, we strive to promote patient-centered care, patient-engaged research and empowerment programs to ensure that the patient perspective is included and recognized as an equal stakeholder in the healthcare, regulatory and public policy arenas and across the research continuum.
+As a passion-driven, patient-focused charity led by individuals with lupus and allied diseases and their care partners, we strive to promote patient-centered care, patient-engaged research and empowerment programs to ensure that the patient perspective is included and recognized as an equal stakeholder in the healthcare, regulatory and public policy arenas and across the research continuum.

 Purposes